Stephen Blundell: Career and research

-part of the Very Short Introductions series published by Oxford University Press, as well as a pedagogical book on quantum field theory with Tom Lancaster.
+part of the Very Short Introductions series published by Oxford University Press.
+He has co-authored pedagogical books on both quantum field theory and general relativity with Tom Lancaster.

 He has authored or co-authored over 300 articles ranging right across the world of solid-state physics.

 Awards and honours

-He was a joint winner of the Daiwa Adrian Prize in 1999 for his work on organic magnets.
+Blundell was a joint winner of the Daiwa Adrian Prize in 1999 for his work on organic magnets.
+He was awarded the 2024 Lawrence Bragg Medal and Prize "for contributions to physics scholarship and education through the publication of widely used and influential physics textbooks".

 Personal life

 Blundell lives in Oxford with his wife, Professor Katherine Blundell.
 In 2001, he was quoted in Science as saying, "Ultimately your marriage is more important than your career."